t-webber/html-filter/README.md

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

+## Disclaimer

+> [!IMPORTANT]
+> Do not use this parser to check the syntax of your HTML code.
+Many HTML files are parsed without any errors by this parser, as the sole objective is to get a parsed version.
+Only breaking syntax errors raises errors.
+>
+> Obviously, all valid HTML files work fine with this crate.